 There are advantages of using powder metallurgy over other metal-forming processes; however, it's important to understand that there are various advantages to using one process over another.
 If you are seeking to manufacturing a new component, or to evaluate whether or not a current component can be redesigned using powder metallurgy, we urge you to find a fabricator to discuss the process as early as possible.
 Working with a PM component fabricator early in the design process can lead to added benefits.

-Visit PickPM.com to find a compatible powder metallurgy fabricator from among the member companies of the Metal Powder Industries Federation.
+To find a compatible powder metallurgy fabricator from among the member companies of the Metal Powder Industries Federation,